Slightlyxz/submodule-update/README.md

-# GitHub Action: Creates Pull Request when Submodules are Updated
+# GitHub Action: Creates a Commit when Submodules are Updated (Based on an [action doing the same, but creating a PR](https://github.com/releasehub-com/github-action-create-pr-parent-submodule))

-This GitHub action creates a new branch and pull request against the parent repository when submodules are updated
+This GitHub action creates a new commit against the parent repository when submodules are updated

-**The end goal of this tool:**
+**The end goal of this tool:** Automatically update the submodule in the parent repository.

-- Create a new branch on the parent repository and get all submodules updates
-- Create a pull request from newly created branch
-- Add a custom label to the pull request

 ## How to use